javierhonduco/blog/_posts/2016-12-20-fun-with-machine-learning-and-emojis.md

 ### Results & conclusion

-With 10.000 tweets – 8k used for training and the rest for test – and about 120 emojis we got these results.
+With 10.000 tweets – 8k used for training and the rest for test – and about 120 emojis we got these results:

 |       Classifier        | Accuracy in test  | Training time           |
 |:-----------------------:|:-----------------:|:-----------------------:|